skyler544/minus-one/README.md

 > GNOME Software will immediately start trying to update you to the latest Fedora, which could block you from using `bootc`.
 You may therefore need to run `rpm-ostree cancel` in the terminal before using `bootc switch`.

 4. Once the machine has rebooted and you've logged in for the first time, go and grab a cup of coffee while the Fedora flatpaks are replaced by Flathub equivalents and a useful set of default flatpaks are installed.
 This happens in the background and may take around 15 minutes depending on your internet connection speed.
-5. Optionally, add your user to the `docker` group: `sudo usermod -aG docker "$USER"`.
+5. Optionally, add your user to the `docker` and `libvirt` groups: `sudo usermod -aG docker,libvirt "$USER"`.
 Log out and back in for this to take effect.
 6. Use your machine normally.
 Updates happen silently in the background; the base system is updated once a week and flatpaks are updated once a day.
 Base system updates require a reboot.

 ## Why not use bluefin?